Updated: Dec 7, 2020

 What we are seeing playing out in our world won't shift until enough white people get curious about the ancestral trauma we hold within our DNA, until we get curious about our humanity and the parts of us that are deeply connected to the Earth we will continue to do damage.

 How do you do this?

 Reclaim your roots.
 Find out who your ancestors were; where did you come from?
 What spiritual practices did your ancestors take part in?
 What foods and herbs were sacred to them?
 What gods and goddesses did they worship?
 What songs did they sing?
 How did they celebrate the changing seasons?

 It's time to get back to our roots and stop upholding the structures that keep so many oppressed.
-Get curious; who were your ancestors before they became the colonizers; who were they when they were still living in connection with the Earth?
+Get curious; who were your ancestors before they became the colonizers and the colonized; who were they when they were still living in connection with the Earth?